 The second step: Notify your healthcare provider prior to any procedure that may break the skin.
 This includes dental procedures.
-If you see a new doctor, be sure to include the joint replacement surgery in your medical history.

-Obtain a prescription for antibiotics prior to any procedure or dental procedure including dental cleanings.
-Your provider will tell you how many doses you need to take.
+- During the first two years after joint replacement, you are susceptible to infection. - Obtain a prescription for antibiotics prior to any dental procedure including cleanings.
+Your doctor will tell you how many doses you need to take. - Whenever you see a new provider, be sure to mention the joint replacement in your medical history.